tidymodels/modelenv/tests/testthat/_snaps/set_model_arg.md

         "not", "method"))
     Condition
       Error in `set_model_arg()`:
-      !
-Please supply a character string for the argument.
+      ! `arg` must be a single string, not a character vector.

 ---